 Communication Works 2023

-Communication Works is annual conference hosted by CENMAC, a unique service based in London, supporting children and young people to access the curriculum and/or to communicate with a wide range of assistive technologies.
-Communication Works gives visitors the opportunity to see a range of assistive and accessible technology, communication tools, digital strategies and person-centred approaches, while being inspired by those who use these technologies.
+Communication Works is an annual conference hosted by CENMAC, a unique service based in London, supporting children and young people to access the curriculum and/or to communicate with a wide range of assistive technologies.
+Communication Works allows visitors to see a range of assistive and accessible technology, communication tools, digital strategies and person-centred approaches while being inspired by those who use these technologies.

 The 2023 theme was #GetSeen and we were thrilled that Paralympian and inspirational AAC user and advocate Beth Moulam delivered the keynote speech.
 We were also delighted that Clarke Reynolds, a well-known and innovative Braille artist, also delivered a keynote speech and held a Braille art workshop.